-- Determine company’s earnings yield, which is EBIT/EV.
+- Determine a company’s earnings yield, which is EBIT/EV.

-- Determine company’s return on capital, which is EBIT/(net fixed assets + working capital).
+- Determine a company’s return on capital, which is EBIT/(net fixed assets + working capital).

 - Rank all the companies above the chosen market capitalization by highest earnings yield and highest return on capital (ranked as percentages).

 - Invest in 20 to 30 of the highest ranked companies, accumulating 2 to 3 positions per month over a 12-month period.

 - Re-balance portfolio once per year, selling losers one week before the year-mark and selling winners one week after the year mark.

 - Continue over the long-term, at least 3 to 5 years or more.

 There are nine steps, of which the most important are number 4 and 5.
 Return on Capital and Earnings Yield are the engine of the formula, as those are the metrics by which you end up valuing various stocks.
 You can think of these two metrics as trying to find above average companies at a below average price.

 You may be wondering, what does EBIT/EV mean?
 These figures can be found on a company’s financial statements.
 Before investing it is a good idea to have some background on how to read these statements.
 Gleenblatt’s books provide a bit of knowledge on this subject, but for a more comprehensive guide (but still very easy to read) on understanding financial statements, check out Warren Buffett and the Interpretation of Financial Statements (Mary Buffett).

 Understanding the workings behind the machine is always prudent, but Mr. Greenblatt has made it even easier for investors to find stocks that meet the criteria he outlines.